tom-power/ssh-run/README.md

 - `$scriptName.x11.sh` _with -Y_
 - `$scriptName.local.sh` _locally_

 In a given script `$ip`, `$user`, `$hostName`, `$port`, `$portTunnel` are replaced with values from the associated host.

+The script is passed eval, so your shell will also [expand parameters](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html) using passed arguments and environment variables etc from the client.

-Use `sshRun $hostName $scriptName --explain` to see exactly what will be run.
+Use `sshRun $hostName $scriptName --explain` to see what will be run.

 Example scripts can be found [here](https://github.com/tom-power/ssh-run/tree/main/config/.config/ssh-run/scripts).